 As a growing and borderless industry (let’s be honest, we’re all a little addicted to online shopping after Covid lockdowns), more and more consumers are looking to find their favourite brands and products online.

-In the past, this mean you’d need a website to find potential customers.
+In the past, this means you’d need a website to find potential customers.
 But while websites do help generate exposure, attract an audience, and showcase your products - they’re also expensive!
 Case in point, the average price of an eCommerce website in 2022 is between $2,500 and $10,000!

 If you’d rather keep a few thousand dollars in your pocket, launching a Shopify store is the quicker, easier, and more affordable option.